-Lotus further said “it is important that together we have to be aware people, especially the nomadic people, who are less connected with communication.
+Lotus further said “it is important that together we have to be aware of people, especially the nomadic people, who are less connected with communication.
 We need to educate and empower them regarding weather.”

-On a long term basis, the areas from which the winds come will have to reduce the pollution level.
+On a long-term basis, the areas from which the winds come will have to reduce the pollution level.

 “We have less industrial activity but we face the maximum impact of climate change,” Ramshoo said.
-“Winds, which we call (Western Disturbances), travel from the Atlantic Ocean, Europe then West Asia.
+“Winds, which we call (Western Disturbances), travel from the Atlantic Ocean, Europe and then to West Asia.
 They bring along with them all the pollution from these places and finally reached here and we get rains.”
 All countries need to reduce the level of pollution and then only can Kashmir expect some relief.

 Once that is done, the experts say they will be in a position to warm people from constructing their homes in those areas.